winsmarlcanete/OrderingForm/README.md

 Note:

    Our school did not sponsor GitHub nor recommended to us.
 I just suggested this to our group since it can enhance our productivity.
    Also, I have no idea how to deploy this.
-But I can be viewed via https://htmlpreview.github.io/ (Just paste the html link of the task).
+But it can be viewed via https://htmlpreview.github.io/ (Just paste the html link of the task).

 ✍️: Winsmarl Cañete